-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within <insert number> school days of receipt of the Stage 1 response.
+A request to escalate to Stage 2 must be made to the Clerk, via the school office, within ten school days of receipt of the Stage 1 response.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) as soon as possible.
+The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within ten days.